belli29/furnitart/README.md

 After 1 day he has shipped the item and can confirm the shipment with a shipping code.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Management : allows sellers to keep track of the full inventory.It allows sellers to keep track of orders and preorders
+- Management : allows sellers to keep track and modify inventory, orders and preorders.
+Amending orders / preorders allows seller to send automatic emails to customers and keep them updated of order/preorder/shipment status
-- Profile : allows users to keep track of orders and preorders
+- Profile : allows users to anebd delivery information and keep track of orders and preorders
-- Products :allows user to filter products or order them
+- Products :allows user to see the products, filter and  order them
 - Checkout :allows user get a paypal invoice or to pay directly (Stripe).
 The Stripe payment is done using the support of a webhooker.
 This ensures that orderes are always correctly registered in the server.
+In case the payment was processed but order was not processed by mistake , webhooker will create an order

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: